- Prayer and Worship

 We are deeply committed to supporting the proclamation of the Gospel through our primary and secondary Catholic Schools, Catholic higher education, campus ministry, certification for ecclesial ministry, and support of children and parents through advocacy and public policy in our Nation's Capital.

-In celebrating the Year of Faith, October 2012 through November 2013, it is important to recall the statement made by the Second Vatican Council, "Holy Mother Church must be concerned with the whole of man's life, even the secular part of it insofar as it has a bearing on his heavenly calling.
+We recall the statement made by the Second Vatican Council, "Holy Mother Church must be concerned with the whole of man's life, even the secular part of it insofar as it has a bearing on his heavenly calling.
 Therefore she has a role in the progress and development of education."
 (Gravissimum Educationis, Preface) Education remains critically important in the formation of the human person by teaching how to live well now so as to be able to live with God for all eternity.

 Catholic education addresses the development of the whole person through spiritual and academic formation based on the Gospel of Jesus Christ.
 The mission of Catholic education provides a particular environment for the New Evangelization by presenting the Gospel anew within the school and parish communities.

 Our schools serve both the faith community and society by educating children, young people and adults to contribute to the common good by becoming active and caring members of the communities, cities, and nation in which they live.
 As you explore this web site, we ask for your support of Catholic education through prayer and action on the school, parish and national levels.